 You cannot get by without rest.
 Whatever you’re trying to do, it will be so much better if you’re properly rested.

 And if you find yourself stuck in a constant state of overwhelm, you need long term solutions.
 It’s a painful state of being, and it’s a waste of life.
 Your life.
-You don’t have to go on like this.
+You don’t have to live like this.

 I know it feels like it’ll all collapse if you slow down.
 But is that true?
 Or is it more likely it’ll collapse if you go on?